-Currently, I teach International Baccalaureate Diploma Program Visual Art and Theory of Knowledge at the American International School Kuwait.
+I have taught in the International Baccalaureate Diploma Program and Middle Years Program Visual Art and Theory of Knowledge, most recently at the Canadian International School, Singapore, the International School of Busan, Korea and the American International School, Kuwait.

 As a teacher, I value collaborative learning through inquiry and the development of the whole child.
 I believe this fosters the growth of my students into caring, empathic, and responsible adults and internationally minded global citizens.
 I empower my students to take control of their education and be accountable for their achievement.
 I encourage calibrated risk-taking, and facilitate reflective learning in an open-minded, balanced, and safe interlingual classroom.
 I have learned from experience that collaboration with my colleagues makes for better and more creative teaching and learning; that moderation of my lessons ensures fairness and rigor; and that observation of my classroom by administrators is crucial feedback I need to do my job well.